nutriverse/mwana/README.md

 # Citation

-If you were enticed to using `ipccheckr` package and found it useful, please cite using the suggested citation provided by a call to `citation` function as follows:
+If you were enticed to use `mwana` package and found it useful, please cite using the suggested citation provided by a call to `citation` function as follows:

 ``` r
 citation("ipccheckr")